devanshu-cosmo/ml-projects/VNTrading_Quant_Assignment/readme.md

 The strategy generated [X] trades with a total return of 2.6 % and maximum drawdown of 47%.
 The equity curve shows the strategy's performance over the test period.

+### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics

 ## Interpretation